rkgofiitk/academic-issues.github.io/Topics/shortageOfSkilledProgrammers.md

 ## Shortage of Skilled Programmers

-Around 1987 India launched an Atmanirvar Project (National Initiative) for building supper computers because of US sanction against import of Cray-XMP.
+India's first thermo-nuclear test code named Smiling Budha was conducted in 1974 on Buddha Jayanti day.
+The yield from the test remains wrapped in controversies.
+Many external experts believe it was a failure.
+US conceded that test was inconsequential in acquiring capabilities for building weapon graded devices.
+In 1998, India detonated 5 thermo nuclear devices under project code named Shakti.
+Two of these tests were recorded in seisemic monitors.
+The tests were widely condemned by US, China and Pakistan.
+However, US was acutely embarassed as it was continuous monitoring Indian activities in Pokharan test range but failed to detect preparation for the test.
+It  imposed strict sanction against export of sensitive technology following Pokhran-II test.

-CDAC was established in August 1988 and created a flutter in technology landscape of India by announcing PARAM.
+CDAC was established in August 1988.
+It created a flutter in technology landscape of India by announcing PARAM.
 At round the same time, three other govt research labs, NAL-Bangalore, BARC with DRDO Hyderabad and CSIR with C-DOT were building High Performance Parallel Computers.

 I finished my Ph.
 D. in 1985 with specialization in Design of Parallel Algorithms.
 I was lucky to get a few research papers published in reputed